 4. Which West Virginia D shows up?
 The one that played against Syracuse and the first half against Rutgers?
 Or the one that dominated in the second half of a comeback victory against the Scarlet Knights?
-Even defensive coordinator Jeff Casteel has been puzzled by the inconsistent personality of his unit.
+Even defensive coordinator Jeff Casteel has been puzzled by the schizophrenic personality of his unit.
 One player to watch has got to be Louisville tight end Josh Chichester.
 The Mountaineers could not cover the tight ends in a loss to Syracuse a few weeks ago; Chichester presents major matchup problems.

 5. Hostile environment?
 The West Virginia game provides a crucial challenge for Louisville, winners of two straight.
 Not only are the Mountaineers one of the best teams they have faced, but the environment may also be extra hostile because of the way both schools fought to get into the Big 12.
 Louisville reportedly threw a last-minute wrench into the plan for West Virginia to join the new conference, delaying the move a few days.
 The Cardinals remain in the Big East.